near/docs/docs/2.build/2.smart-contracts/anatomy/anatomy.md

 import {ExplainCode, Block, File} from '@site/src/components/CodeExplainer/code-explainer';

 Let's illustrate the basic anatomy of a simple "Hello World" contract.
-The code on this page comes from our [Hello NEAR repository](https://github.com/near-examples/hello-near-examples) on Github.
+The code on this page comes from our [Hello NEAR repository](https://github.com/near-examples/hello-near-examples) on GitHub.

 <ExplainCode languages={["js", "rust"]} >
   <Block highlights={{"js": "1", "rust": "1"}} fname="hello-near">
     ### Importing the SDK
-    All contracts will import the **NEAR SDK**, enabling them to [access the execution environment](./environment.md), [call other contracts](./crosscontract.md), [transfer tokens](./actions.md), and much more
+    All contracts will import the **NEAR SDK**, enabling them to [access the execution environment](./environment.md), [call other contracts](./crosscontract.md), [transfer tokens](./actions.md), and much more.

-    You can also use third-party libraries, thought some might not work due to the limitations of the contract runtime
+    You can also use third-party libraries, thought some might not work due to the limitations of the contract runtime.
   </Block>
   <Block highlights={{"js": "4-17", "rust":"5-7,20-31"}} fname="hello-near">
     ### Contract's Class / Structure